 - How does different content or templates change how your mailing list engage with your email?

 These are all questions to continually ask of your email campaigns and with A/B testing you can get a handle on the best way forward for your content, giving you the best chance of engagement and lead generation.
-There are so many variables that you may not be aware of when it comes to putting together something like an email campaign, and that’s where A/B testing can really lend a helping hand.
+There are so many variables that you may not be aware of when it comes to putting together something like an email campaign, and that’s where A/B testing in MailChimp can really lend a helping hand.

 Every subject line is a pitch